-Use scissors to cut yarn into really small pieces so that it looks like powder.
+- For the yarn craft, use scissors to cut yarn into really small pieces so that it looks like powder.
 You can do this easily by winding yarn around your fingers and then cutting from one end.
-Use a brown colored yarn for best results.
+Use a brown yarn for best results.

 - slide 2 of 4

 Paper Tearing Craft: